 The Science Behind Red Light Therapy for Joint and Tissue Repair

-With increased energy available, the cells are able to heal more effectively.
+Red light therapy for a meniscus tear operates by sending specific red and near-infrared wavelengths into the body.
+When such therapeutic wavelengths fall upon internal tissues such as muscles, joints, and cartilage, the cells absorb them.
+Red light therapy activates the mitochondria-energy-producing structures in our cells-which consequently produce more ATP.
+With increased energy, the cells are able to heal more effectively.
 Red light therapy also stimulates collagen production, a crucial structural protein that helps strengthen cartilage.
-It further increases blood flow to the target area, providing more oxygen and nutrients to the cells, both of which are critical to energy production and healing tissue.
+It further increases blood flow to the target area, providing more oxygen and nutrients to the cells.
+What makes red light therapy different from traditional treatments is its anti-inflammatory action.

 Does Red Light Therapy Help with Meniscus Tears?
 What the Evidence Shows